 Let’s try to understand what does this error means and how to fix it.

 When you connect the computer to Active Directory domain, the new ccomputer account is created for your device and a password is set for it (like for AD users).
 Trust at this level is provided by the fact that operation is performed by Domain administrator or another user with the same rights.

 Each time when domain computer login to the domain, it establish a secure channel with a domain controller and send credentials.
 In that case, trust is established between the workstation and domain and further interaction occurs according to administrator-defined security policies.

 The computer account password is valid for 30 days (by default) and then automatically changes.
 It is important to understand that the change of password initiated by computer is defined by Domain policies.
 This is similar to the changing user password process.

 Tip.
 You can configure maximum account password age for domain computers using GPO Domain member: Maximum machine account password age, which is located in the following GPO editor branch: Computer Configuration-> Windows Settings-> Security Settings-> Local Policies-> Security Options.
 You can specify number of days between 0 and 999 (by default it is 30 days).

-If password has expired, computer changes it automatically when login on the domain.
+If the password has expired, computer changes it automatically when login on the domain.
 Therefore, even if you did not Power on your computer for a few months, trust relationship between computer and domain still be remaining and the password will be changed at first registration in the domain.

 Trust relationship failed if computer tries to authenticate on domain with an invalid password.
-Typically, this occurs after the system state was restore from an image (backup) or snapshot of the Virtual machine, or it was just turned off for a long time, or when performing computer cloning without running sysprep.
-In this case, the current value of password on the local computer and the password stored for a computer object in the domain will be different.
+Typically, this occurs after reinstalling the OS, then the system state was restore from an image (backup) or snapshot of the Virtual machine, or it was just turned off for a long time, or when performing computer cloning without running sysprep.
+In this case, the current value of the password on the local computer and the password stored for a computer object in the domain will be different.

 - Reset local Admin password;